CiscoSecurity/tr-05-serverless-pulsedive/README.md

 }
 ```

 **NOTE**.
-You don't technically need an API key to access the Pulsedive API, but it helps them keep
+You do not technically need an API key to access the Pulsedive API, but it helps them keep
 track of how many requests are being used.
 If the API key is not used with API
 requests, they may use other methods of tracking requests.
 But, this could be inaccurate
 and the rate limit is set for free users to 30 requests per minute.